johneastman/boomerang_go/README.md

 Syntax: `(EXPRESSION, EXPRESSION, ..., EXPRESSION)`

 To access an element in a list, use the `@` symbol, with the list on the left side and the index on the right side.
 The index for the first element is 0.
-Values outside the range 0 to (len(LIST) - 1) will cause an index-out-of-range error.
+Values outside the range 0 to (len <- (LIST)) - 1) will cause an index-out-of-range error.

 Examples: